 Pathways to Manhood Programs are a 5 day bush Camp for boys aged 13 to 15 and their father or significant male mentor.

 The participation and support of the mother in the process is preferred or another woman/ mentor who is significant in the boys life.

 Pathways to Manhood: Programmes cost $2,400 per family which covers 5 days of professional facilitation, including the mothers’ processes, site fees and all meals.
 The First Night, Camp, Return Day and Reunion are also covered in this cost.
-Each camp consists of only 16 or so boys and their fathers (mentors) which is a small number of participants with a large group of experienced leaders are required to fully support the boys, the fathers, the mothers and to ensure that the camps run safely.
+Each Camp consists of only 16 or so boys and their fathers (mentors) which is a small number of participants with a large group of experienced leaders are required to fully support the boys, the fathers, the mothers and to ensure that the Camps run safely.
 There is a cost associated with having high support levels for small groups of people and we know that this is what is required to deliver an amazing outcome for boys making their first steps to manhood.

-Pathways into Womanhood: Programmes cost $2,400 per family which also covers 5 days of professional facilitation.
+Pathways into Womanhood: Programs cost $2,400 per family which also covers 5 days of professional facilitation.
 Venue accommodation costs can vary and this may increase the cost.
 The First Night, Return Day, and Reunion are also covered in this cost.
-The camps consists of 12 – 14 or so girls and their mothers (mentors) which is a small number of participants with a large group of experienced leaders that are required to fully support the girls, the mothers, and the fathers and to ensure that the camps run safely.
+The Camps consists of 12 – 14 or so girls and their mothers (mentors) which is a small number of participants with a large group of experienced leaders that are required to fully support the girls, the mothers, and the fathers and to ensure that the Camps run safely.
 There is a cost associated with having high support levels for smaller groups of people and we know that this is what is required to deliver the amazing outcomes for the girls making their journey into womanhood.

 Make an inquiry on our website for more information about

 – Financial assistance – scholarship Program for those in need to attend.